- 14 Friends of Palestine CODEPINK Women for Peace and Keep Hope Alive (1)

 Nancy Kricorian is a New York City-based writer and activist.

 Nancy Murray is the author of Palestinians: Life Under Occupation (1991) and many articles on the Israeli-Palestinian conflict.
-She co-founded the Gaza Mental Health Foundation and is active with the Boston Coalition for Palestinian Rights and the US Campaign to End the Israeli Occupation.
+In 2001, Nancy Murray co-founded the Gaza Mental Health Foundation (www.gazamentalhealth.org) in Boston to raise funds for mental health work in the Gaza Strip.

 - Naomi Klein (1)